Skip to main content

 Data Model Overview

-Nex uses an Entity-Attribute-Value (EAV) model that provides flexible data storage for different types of CRM records.
+Nex uses an Entity-Attribute-Value (EAV) model that provides flexible data storage for different types of records.
 This architecture allows you to:

 • Define custom object types (entity definitions) with their own attributes